sairaamVenkatraman/UOUC/UOUC-Generation/README.md

 > python `Download.py`.

 This downloads the objects into `Data/objects`.
-_The data is made available by Miguel Zavala, with permission to use his models for the dataset._
+_The data is made available by Miguel Zavala, with permission to use the 3D models (STL files) for the dataset._

 __Step 2:__